hyperion-rt/hyperion/docs/setup/setup_grid.rst

 Geometry
 ^^^^^^^^

-In the case of the cartesian and polar grids, the user should define the wall position in each of the three directions, using cgs units for the spatial coordinates, and radians for the angular coordinates.
+In the case of the cartesian and polar grids, you should define the wall position in each of the three directions, using cgs units for the spatial coordinates, and radians for the angular coordinates.
 These wall positions should be stored in one 1-d NumPy array for each dimension, with one element